 Version management rules:

 - Each process could have several versions.
 You can select the latest one in Console.

 - Additional version edits are based on (and made to) the most recent version.

 - The process version can also be upgraded during its operation.
-Please note that before updating, you need to go to the Console to disable the version you are using.
+Please note that to update project's process version, you need to first deactivate it by going to Project List > "Configure" (for the selected project) > "Edit" > Under "Project status" select "Inactivate"